 3. We want our technology to eventually become a common local craft

-4. Skilled national servant leaders such as these inspire hope among rural communities where life often feels bleak.
+4. Skilled national servant leaders can inspire hope among rural communities where life often feels bleak.